JefJacobs00/writeups/htb/boxes/shoppy/readme.md

 # Shoppy

-Shoppy is an easy Hackthebox machine
+Shoppy is an easy Hackthebox machine.
+That uses noSQLi to get a foothold.
+Then use a binary file to get credits for the user deploy.
+From there using docker get root access.

 # Recon